CBIIT/aladjemlab-mrd-screens/README.md

 **DOI:** TBD

-The code for the analysis of the primary RNAi screens is contained in two self-contained subfolders folders: `DDR` containing the RNAi screen data generated using the DNA Damage Response library, and `Kinome`, containing the RNAi screen data generated using the Kinome library.
+The code for the analysis of the primary RNAi screens is contained in two self-contained subfolders: `DDR` containing the RNAi screen data generated using the DNA Damage Response library, and `Kinome`, containing the RNAi screen data generated using the Kinome library, respectively.

+### DNA Damage Response (DDR) Screen

 The `DDR` folder contains: